 - asking your pharmacist or doctor to print it for you

-- searching in healthdirect's medicine section
+- searching in healthdirect's medicines section

-- contacting the maker of your medicine – the contact details are on the company’s Australian website.
+- contacting the maker of your medicine – the contact details are on the company’s Australian website

 Using your CMI